 "I have also tried to see where they are coming from and why they say certain things about me," she added.

-Tin stressed that she has been involved in grassroots activities even before she met her husband, Ng How Yue, 40, who is currently the principal private secretary to Prime Minister Lee Hsien Loong.
+Tin stressed that she has been involved in grassroots activities even before she met her husband, Ng How Yue, 40.
+He is the principal private secretary to Prime Minister Lee Hsien Loong.

 She is, however, grateful for her husband's support.
 "I want to serve society.
 He agrees with my views and has been giving me a lot of emotional support."